edit

 In order to build DUNE you need at least the following software:

-Detailed information on supported compiler and CMake versions can be found in the release notes for releases and in the list recent changes for the development branch.
+Detailed information on supported compiler and CMake versions can be found in the release notes for releases and in the list of recent changes for the development branch.

 The requirements listed above are the bare minimum.
 A number of features only get enabled if additional software is present.
 Some examples are

-• MPI (e.g. OpenMPI or MPICH) for distributed grids
+• MPI (e.g. OpenMPI or MPICH) for distributed grids,

-• SuiteSparse for efficient direct sparse linear solvers
+• SuiteSparse for efficient direct sparse linear solvers,

 • Doxygen for building documentation locally.